Harley Quinn

-Harley Quinn's abilities include expert gymnastic skills, proficiency in weapons and hand-to-hand combat, complete unpredictability, immunity to toxins, and enhanced strength, agility, and durability.
-Quinn often wields clown-themed gag weapons, with an oversized mallet being her signature weapon.
-Additionally, she has a pair of pet hyenas, Bud and Lou, who sometimes serve as her attack dogs.
+The character's alias is a play on the stock character Harlequin from the 16th-century Italian theatre commedia dell'arte.
+Following her introduction into comics in 1999, she has been depicted as a former doctor-turned-sidekick and lover of the Joker, as well as a close friend and love interest of Poison Ivy.

-Harley Quinn has become one of DC Comics' most popular and profitable characters.
-She has been featured in many of DC's comic books and adapted in various other media and merchandise.
-DC Comics Publisher Jim Lee considers Harley Quinn the fourth pillar of DC Comics' publishing line, behind Superman, Batman, and Wonder Woman.
+Harley Quinn's abilities include expert gymnastic skills, proficiency with weapons and hand-to-hand combat, complete unpredictability, immunity to toxins, and enhanced strength, agility, and durability.
+She often wields clown-themed gag weapons, with an oversized mallet serving as her signature weapon.
+Additionally, she has a pair of pet hyenas, Bud and Lou, who sometimes act as her attack dogs.
+Quinn has become one of DC Comics' most popular and commercially successful characters, appearing in numerous comic book titles and being adapted into various other media and merchandise.
+DC Comics publisher Jim Lee has described Harley Quinn as the fourth pillar of DC Comics' publishing line, after Superman, Batman, and Wonder Woman.

-Originally voiced by Arleen Sorkin in the DC Animated Universe, she has since appeared in many other DC projects voiced by actresses such as Tara Strong, Hynden Walch, Laura Bailey, Jenny Slate, Melissa Rauch, Laura Post, and Kaley Cuoco.
-Cuoco provided the character's voice in the 2019 animated series Harley Quinn.
-Mia Sara, Margot Robbie, and Lady Gaga have portrayed the character in live action media.
+The character has been adapted into various media incarnations.
+In film, she has been portrayed by Margot Robbie in the DC Extended Universe (DCEU) films Suicide Squad (2016), Birds of Prey (2020), and The Suicide Squad (2021), and by Lady Gaga in Joker: Folie à Deux (2024).
+In television, she was portrayed by Mia Sara in Birds of Prey (2002–2003) and had a voice cameo by Tara Strong in Arrow.
+Arleen Sorkin, the character's original voice and inspiration, along with Tara Strong, Hynden Walch, and Kaley Cuoco (in the eponymous Harley Quinn animated series), are among the many performers who have voiced the character in animation and video games.